Updated: Mar 18

 Here is an example of how you can help your child connect to information in a multi-sensory fashion:

-After delving deeper and using all five senses to learn, your child will retain the information and better be able to put his newfound knowledge to use in the future.
+After delving deeper and using all five senses to learn, your child will better retain the information and better be able to put his newfound knowledge to use in the future.
 Such study may motivate him to delve into deeper study of other resources in our world to discover practical and helpful uses for various materials.
 Combined with experimentation, processes, and deductive reasoning which are skills sharpened through science and math, a person can develop ever-new ways to use our earth’s resources to help others.
 The process learned in the simple study above can be applied through various platforms of learning throughout one’s life.
 For example, medical scientists in the pharmaceutical industry research resources, medical equipment, and complete clinical trials while biochemists study gene mutations and virus structure.
 Their combined efforts lead to medications that doctors can prescribe to help with various illnesses.

 Review: The advantages of multi-sensory learning in Homeschooling with Greater Depth (Part 2)